Random linear multihop relaying in a general field of interferers using spatial Aloha: Introduction

+Separating (decoupling) the routing path from the remaining nodes of the network allows us to consider a typical node on the route.
+More precisely, the packets relayed through nearest-neighbor routing on a stationary, linear (1D) pattern of nodes ``see'', at any relaying node, the typical (1D Palm) distribution of the whole route.
+This is a well-known {\em point-shift invariance property of the Palm distribution in 1D}, which does not have a natural extension in higher dimensions.

-In~\cite{HaenggiSamatiou2010,net:Stamatiou11ton} the authors study delay and throughput in a model with multihop transmissions with relays which are placed equidistantly on the source-destination line.
-The model is very similar to ours but with the following differences.
-In the model presented in~\cite{HaenggiSamatiou2010,net:Stamatiou11ton} the topology of relaying nodes is regular (they are equidistant) and the pattern on interferers is re-sampled at each slot.
-The delays include both the service times and waiting times in the buffers on the given route.
+A very similar scenario is considered in~\cite{HaenggiSamatiou2010,net:Stamatiou11ton}, where the authors study delay and throughput in a model with relays which are placed equidistantly on the source-destination line.
+Besides the fact that the topology of relaying nodes is regular (they are equidistant) the authors of this paper assume that the pattern on interfering nodes is re-sampled at each slot (in contrast to our random but static pattern).
+This major simplification allows them to include both the transmission delays and waiting times in the buffers on the given route (which we ignore).
 A combined TDMA/ALOHA MAC protocol with intra-route TDMA and inter-route ALOHA is employed.
 In contrast, we use simple Aloha, ignore queueing, and focus on the performance issues caused by the {\em randomness of the topology of relaying nodes}.
-We are interested in intrinsic limitations of the performance of {\em long-distance routing} in wireless networks with an irregular topology.
-We believe that the observed limitations remain valid for networks employing CSMA.
+We are interested in intrinsic limitations of the performance of {\em long-distance routing} in wireless networks with an irregular topology, which are not observable in the model with node re-sampling (cf~\cite{FBBBdelay09}).
+Comparison of the fixed (correlated) and independent (re-sampled) interference field assumption is also performed in~\cite{Crismani2013}, where the joint distribution of the local delays and the mean end-to-end delay on a deterministic route in Poisson fields of interfering nodes is evaluated.

+We believe that the limitations observed would remain valid for networks employing CSMA.
 This is because they primarily depend on the existence of (arbitrarily) long hops.
 CSMA, which copes better with interference, cannot improve upon this situation.
 In contrast, we show that using a regular structure of relay nodes superposed with irregular MANET routes leads to better performance.
 This solution is also evidently necessary for the stability of queuing processes (not covered in our paper).

+Regarding VANETs more specifically, \cite{bjmr12} considers the packet propagation speed under a protocol (not the physical, based on the SINR) connectivity model, assuming mobile nodes moving in opposite directions.
+In this (quite different to our) scenario, information can either be propagated at the average speed of the vehicles or much faster, provided the density of vehicles moving in the considered propagation direction is large enough with respect to the density of vehicles moving in the opposite direction.
+Propagation of information under protocol models is also considered in~\cite{wfr04,zma10}.

 {\em The remaining part of this paper} is organized as follows.
 In Section~\ref{s.linearnearest}, we present our nearest neighbor routing model with slotted Aloha.
 In Section~\ref{s.deterministic} we compute routing delays in deterministic networks.
 In Section~\ref{s.endtoend} we study the end-to-end delays on a Poisson route when the interference is limited to the interfering nodes on the Poisson route.
 In Section~\ref{s.noise} we study the impact of external noise and interference.
 Section~\ref{s.conclusion} concludes the paper.